Plan your safari

 Safari cost

-Usually two to three nights within a Botswana safari from $9,500 per person.
+Usually two to three nights within a Botswana safari Every journey fully tailor-made.

 How we travel